Asabeneh/git-practice/readme.md

 | Asab     | 250 | Finland |
 | Philip      | 28      | Italy   |
 | Almaz | 28      |    Sweden |

+# Summary

+What is Git?
+What is the difference Git and GitHub?
+What is a repository?
+git init - to initiate a local repository git status - to check the status of the repository git log - to see the history git add filename - to add a file to the staging the area git add . - to add all files and directories at once git commit -m "some message" - allow us to make the change backed up. git remote add origin url - to connect to the remote repository git push -u origin master - uploading the changes to remote repository